relrod/lambda-calculus-talk/README.md

 This is just the template/boilerplate I've been using for constructing presentations.

-It requires `pandoc` and `make` to use effectively.
+It requires `mklatex` and `make` to use effectively, along with a number of texlive-\* packages (in Fedora) for proper LaTeX rendering.

-At some point, I'll probably be adding themes and such.

 # License